Empirical Coordination of Quantum Correlations: Converse Part Analysis (Classical Links)

 where $\pi_{X Y}$ is defined as

 for $(x,y)\in\mathcal{X}\times\mathcal{Y}$.

 Next, consider that

-where the second inequality holds by the data processing inequality and the following equalities by the chain rule.
+where the third inequality holds by the data processing inequality and the following equalities by the chain rule.
 Since $X^n$ is i.i.d., it follows that $X_J$ and $J$ are statistically independent, hence,

 Based on entropy continuity \cite{shannon1948mathematical},

 where $\alpha_n=-3\varepsilon_n \log(\varepsilon_n\abs{\mathcal{X}}\abs{\mathcal{Y}})$ \cite[Lemm.
 2.7]{csiszar2011information}, which tends to zero as $n\to\infty$.
 This concludes the converse proof for the two-node network.